tsmatz/minecraft-rl-example/Readme.md

 source ~/.bashrc
 ```

 Set the Malmo version in ```./MalmoPlatform/Minecraft/src/main/resources/version.properties``` file by the following command.
+(If it's already set, there's nothing to do.)

 ```
 cd MalmoPlatform/Minecraft